 Option Meaning 1.
-Join Majority a The justice is a "voiceless" member of the majority a .
-That is, the justice writes no opinion but simply agrees with the opinion b of the Court.
-2. Write or Join c a The justice writes (or joins) an opinion Regular Concurrence and is also a member of the majority a opinion coalition.
-3. Write or Join c a Special Concurrence d The justice agrees with the disposition made by the majority a but disagrees with the reasons contained in the opinion.
-The justice is not a member of the majority a opinion coalition. e 4.
-Write or Join e a Dissent f The justice disagrees with the disposition made by the majority a .
-The justice is not a member of the majority a opinion coalition.
+Join Majority 2 The justice is a "voiceless" member of the majority.
+That is, the justice writes no opinion but simply agrees with the opinion of the Court.
+2. Write or Join ^c a The justice writes (or joins) an opinion Regular Concurrence and is also a member of the majority ^a opinion coalition.
+3. Write or Join ^c a Special Concurrence ^d The justice agrees with the disposition made by the majority but disagrees with the reasons contained in the opinion.
+The justice is not a member of the majority opinion coalition.
+4. Write or Join ^e a Dissent ^f The justice disagrees with the disposition made by the majority.
+The justice is not a member of the majority opinion coalition.

-TABLE 3.
-MAJOR VOTING AND OPINION OPTIONS AVAILABLE TO THE JUSTICES\ aOr the plurality, if the opinion writer can't get a majority of justices to agree to the opinion's contents.
+'Or the plurality, if the opinion writer can't get a majority of justices to agree to the opinion's contents.

-bOr the judgment of the Court.
+Or the judgment of the Court.
 A judgment of the Court results when the opinion writer can't get a majority of the participating justices to agree to the opinion's contents.